Over 60 million webinars are expected to be hosted globally in 2026, and this article brings you 20+ verified insights that matter most.

 The Webinar Attendees Attend Only 42 Minutes Of The Webinar On Average If Its Length Is 1 Hour

-Meanwhile, on average, the attendees attend the webinar for just 111 minutes if it is scheduled for 180 minutes.
+Meanwhile, on average, attendees spend only 111 minutes on the webinar, even if it is scheduled for 180 minutes.

 The average viewing time for all types of webinars is 57 minutes.
-This is because the attention span of the attendees may last up to a max of 45 minutes or more.
-Hence, make sure to schedule your webinars accordingly.
+This is because the attention span of the attendees may last up to a maximum of 45 minutes or more.
+Hence, ensure that you schedule your webinars accordingly.

-The following table displays the average attendance length of attendees in a webinar of different lengths.
+The following table displays the average attendance length of attendees in webinars of varying lengths.

 Source: Luisa Zhou.